-It finishes with the Fire Dancers who really heat things up (sorry) and are always a pleasure to watch.
-With just my phone with me getting a good shot proved tricky however!
-As the Show wrapped up we made our way back through the Marriott beautiful grounds.
+It finishes with the Fire Dancers who really heat things up (sorry) and is always a pleasure to watch.
+With just my phone with me getting a good shot proved tricky, however!
+As the Show wrapped up we made our way back through the Marriott’s beautiful grounds.

 By this stage, We were well and truly drunk.
 The Free Mai Tais really do keep coming and we happily cruised around enjoying the evening.
 Back at the Villa the Party obviously continued.
 However the utter peace and quiet of the place meant it was a quiet party from then on!
 For the First time this trip we made it to midnight and were finally overcoming the Jetlag (2 days left!)